TechPlayz/calculator-command-line/README.md

-# calculator-command-line
+# Console Calculator
-A simple command line calculator written in C++.
-Can iterate upto the number of digits you specify
+A simple console calculator written in C++.

 # Compiling
 You must have gcc compiler installed.